 OLD is diagnosed with a thorough evaluation from a psychiatrist or other mental health professional.
 First, they will interview you by asking you questions about your symptoms, as well as your relationships.
 They’ll also ask you about your family and whether any known mental health illnesses exist.

 A medical diagnosis from your primary doctor may also be needed to rule out other causes.
 Since obsessive love disorder intersects with other forms of mental health disabilities, it’s not classified on the American Psychological Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM).

-For unknown reasons, OLD more women than men.
+For unknown reasons, OLD

 The precise treatment plan for this disorder depends on the underlying cause.
 However, it often involves a combination of medication and psychotherapy.